Finding a Top Financial Advisor Firm in Garden City, New York

 Flynn Zito Capital Management Background

-Flynn Zito Capital Management was founded in 2010, and it’s currently owned by co-founders Douglas Flynn and Richard Zito.
-The firm employs four advisors, three of whom are certified financial planners (CFPs) and one of whom is a chartered financial consultant (ChFC).
+Founded in 2010, Flynn Zito Capital Management is owned by co-founders Douglas Flynn and Richard Zito.
+The firm employs five advisors, of whom three are certified financial planners (CFP), two are chartered financial consultants (ChFC), one is a chartered mutual fund counselor (CMFC) and one is a financial paraplanner qualified professional (FPQP).

-Fees for wealth management services are percentage-based, ranging from 0.40% to 1.95% of your AUM, depending on the value of your assets.
-Financial planning services come at a fixed-rate that falls between $2,500 and $10,000 or with a $450 hourly fee.
+Fees for wealth management services are percentage-based, ranging from 0.5% to 1.95%, depending on the value of your assets.
+Financial planning services come at a fixed-rate that falls between $2,500 and $10,000 or with a maximum $750 hourly fee.

 Flynn Zito Capital Management primarily uses individual stocks, bonds, exchange-traded funds (ETFs), options, mutual funds and other alternative investments as necessary.
-Any strategy the firm comes to will be based on the individual client’s income needs, investing goals and risk tolerance, among other factors.
+Any strategy the firm uses will be based on the individual client’s income needs, investing goals and risk tolerance, among other factors.

 La Ferla Group, LLC

-La Ferla Group, LLC has been providing investment advice in Garden City since 2015.
-The four-advisor firm works with individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.
+La Ferla Group LLC has been providing investment advice in Garden City since 2015.
+The five-advisor firm works with individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.

-La Ferla Group is fee-based, meaning certain advisors are licensed to sell insurance products, and may receive commissions for doing so.
-While this creates the potential for a conflict of interest, the firm is bound by fiduciary duty to always act in the best interests of its clients.
+La Ferla Group is fee-based, meaning that some advisors are insurance agents and brokers who receive transaction-based compensation.
+This creates the potential for a conflict of interest, though the firm is bound by its fiduciary duty to always act in the best interests of its clients.

 La Ferla Group Background

 La Ferla Group was founded in 2015.
 Three managing principals own the firm: Joseph A. La Ferla, Jr., John G. Macri and Thomas D. Cordovano.
-The firm’s four advisors include three certified financial planners (CFPs) and one certified investment management analyst (CIMA).
+The firm’s five advisors include three certified financial planners (CFP) and one chartered financial analyst (CFA).

 La Ferla Group Investment Philosophy